jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 ![[Screenshot 2024-02-07 at 3.14.51 PM.png]]

 Since this file is quite large, we are going to upload a partitioned version of it again to GCS.
 Partitioning the data separates it into multiple files based on the value of some column of the dataset.
 Let's start with a Python Data exporter block without a template (Generic (no template)) and call it taxi_to_gcs_partitioned_parquet.
+We need to connect this block to our transformer block in the Tree view so that this block receives as input the titanic data.